ng0cling/review_sentiment_app/README.md

 **HERE IS THE LINK FOR THE WEB** :
 https://turphim88.streamlit.app/
-**( CAUTION:** If this analyzing reviews meet RunTimeError or do not give result, try to analyse AGAIN as the API deployment on Render with the freemode sometimes work kinda slow especially at the first input, from the second one it is much faster ! **)**
+**(CAUTION:** If this analyzing reviews meet RunTimeError or do not give result, try to analyse AGAIN as the API deployment on Render with the freemode sometimes work kinda slow especially at the first input, from the second one it is much faster! **)**

 Also, we want to introduce different branches in our Github as we need different parts to be in different branches.

-- First, regarding **Review_Sentiment_Machine_Learning**, this is the first part of our work, in this branch, we test 3 different machine learning models for the NLP problem ( Bag of Words meet Bag of Popcorns ) and find the best model along with using TFIDF, data cleaning and dump the best in a pkl file so that we can later use in other parts.
+- First, regarding **Review_Sentiment_Machine_Learning**, this is the first part of our work, in this branch, we test 3 different machine learning models for the NLP problem (Bag of Words meet Bag of Popcorns) and find the best model along with using TFIDF, data cleaning and dump the best in a pkl file so that we can later use in other parts.

 - Second, regarding **Review_Sentiment_Backend_Render**, this is a branch linking to our API deployment on Render consisting artifacts where we load the pkl file mentioned before, domain where API is received and results are returned and services where we process file, handle input and return output and main where we use all the before files for Render to run.